PatilLabIGCAST/MycoRadar/README.md

 ---

 ## Acknowledgments
--U-Net for semantic segmentation.
+- U-Net for semantic segmentation.
--PyTorch for deep learning framework.
+- PyTorch for deep learning framework.
--Albumentations for data augmentation in preprocessing.
--OpenCV for image manipulation.
+- OpenCV for image manipulation.
--LabelMe for image annotation.
+- LabelMe for image annotation.
--TTU for root images.
+- TTU for root images.

 ---

 ## Contact

-GitHub: Ansh-Patange
+GitHub: PatilLabIGCAST

-Email: patangeansh@gmail.com
+Email: ansh.patange@gmail.com

 For any issues or inquiries, please open an issue in the GitHub repository or reach out via email.